Back to Articles

 Field Data Replication

-Most significantly, engineers can use an FDR test to replicate the operational environment.
-If a product has one unique and known environment, it can be recorded and replicated in the lab.
+Most significantly, engineers can use FDR for a 1:1 replication of individual operating environments.
+If a product operates in a single environment, its vibration data can be recorded and replicated in the lab.

-For example, suppose all vehicles must be tested for road vibrations, and the road test for all vehicles is the same number of laps on a defined test track.
-In this instance, a recording of a vehicle’s vibrations on the test track could be replicated in a lab using FDR.
-Instead of taking the vehicles to the road test, the engineer can bring the road test to the lab.
+For example, imagine a qualifying road test for a vehicle is the same number of laps on a defined test track.
+In this instance, the engineering team can use FDR to replicate a recording of the vehicle’s vibrations on the test track in a lab.
+Instead of taking every iteration of the vehicle to the road test, they can bring the road test to the lab.

 How Can We Help You?